interlink-hq/interLink/docs/docs/Developers.md

 ### Run e2e tests

+The easiest way is to simply run `make test` from the root folder of interlink.
+But if you need to debug or understand further the test utility or a plugin, you should follow these instructions.

 #### Edit manifests with your images

 - `service-account.yaml` is the default set of permission needed by the virtualkubelet.
 Do not touch unless you know what you are doing.